 Don’t advertise a product which is unavailable

-Be aware of the position on availability when running promotions
+Be aware of availability when running promotions

-Be aware of the position on availability in travel marketing
+Be aware of availability in travel marketing

 Make a reasonable estimate of demand

 Marketers must make a reasonable estimate of the likely demand for advertised products (Rule 3.27).
-Often, a reasonable estimate should be based on previous sales data for the same or similar products, and should take into account factors such as price, how much something is advertised, and the time of year when making an estimate.
-In one case, the ASA felt that ASDA had made a reasonable estimate of demand for an Easter promotion on salmon because, along with other factors, they had acknowledged the different time of year when estimating demand based on a previous promotion which ran at Christmas.
-(ASDA Stores Ltd t/a ASDA, 24 June 2015).
+Often, a reasonable estimate should be based on previous sales data for the same or similar products, and should consider factors such as price, how much a product is advertised, and the time of year when making an estimate.

 Make any limitations on availability clear

-Ads which quote a price for a featured product must state if the marketer may not be able to supply to product at the price advertised (3.28).
+Ads which quote a price for a featured product must state if the marketer may not be able to supply the product (or an equivalent) at the price advertised within a reasonable period and in reasonable quantities (Rule 3.28).
+Phrases such as “subject to availability” may not always be sufficient to make a limitation clear.

 Don’t advertise a product which is unavailable

-If a product becomes unavailable, marketers will be required to show evidence of stock monitoring, communications with outlets and swift withdrawal of marketing material whenever possible (Rule 3.29).
+If a product becomes unavailable, marketers will be required to show evidence of stock monitoring, communications with outlets and the swift withdrawal of marketing material whenever possible (Rule 3.29).

-Be aware of the position on availability when running promotions
+Be aware of availability when running promotions

-Promoters must make a reasonable estimate of the likely response and be able to demonstrate they have done so.
-In addition, promoters must show they were capable of meeting that response or that consumers were given appropriate information regarding availability to decide whether participate.
+Promoters must be able to demonstrate that they have made a reasonable estimate of the likely response to a promotion.
+Additionally, promoters must show they were either capable of meeting that response, or that consumers were given sufficient information on availability, presented clearly and in a timely fashion, to make an informed decision about whether to participate (Rule 8.10).

-For more detailed guidance, see Promotional marketing: Availability.
+For in-depth guidance, see Promotional marketing: Availability.

-Be aware of the position on availability in travel marketing
+Be aware of availability in travel marketing

-For more detailed guidance, see 'Travel Marketing: Availability'
+For detailed guidance, see 'Travel Marketing: Availability'

 More on